waywardphilosopher/parami/src/data/blog/SelfAndWorld/2025-09-15-self-and-world-05.md

 ## Homework

-Edit your review essay, then upload it to Canvas by the beginning of Thursday’s class.
+Edit your review essay, then upload it to Canvas by the beginning of Wednesday's class.